panunu/tdd-lectures-2016/assignments/README.md

 The warehouse is filled with boxes.
 We call single box... wait for it... **a box**.
 A box has *a weight, in grams*.
 In this business, this is very important.

 Warehouse can *take boxes in* or *send them out*.
-Where they came from or where they go, we do not care: it's safer this way.
+Where they came from or where they go, we do not care.

 But we need to be able to track the amount.
 Therefore I want to have an automated **supervisor**.
 It knows *how many boxes the warehouse has at the moment*, and *how many have we received* and *sent* for the lifetime of a warehouse.

 Also, I would like to get some special reporting.
 I want to know how much money is currently in my warehouse.
-Every *gram in a box* is worth *120 dollars*.
+Every *100 grams in a box* is worth *70 dollars*.
 And for every box, we count *100 grams extra weight* instead of the actual weight.
 And now I want a feature for calculating the *total amount in dollars in the warehouse*.

 ### Again, tests first!